soulBit/coinfloor-js-library/README.md

 This is a node.js wrapper for the Coinfloor websocket [API](https://github.com/coinfloor/API/blob/master/WEBSOCKET-README.md).
 Modified by soulBit to work with client-side WebSocket, and includes onClose/onError callback support.
+Scaling values for data sent by the API can be found [here](https://github.com/coinfloor/API/blob/master/SCALE.md).

 It implements all the functions of the API.
 It is a simple wrapper, so everything should work as documented in the Coinfloor documentation, including the scaling factors for prices and quantities.